 Natural Baby Massage

-Young babies thrive on touch.
+Babies thrive on touch.
 Massaging, like cuddling, is a way to convey your love and affection, enhances the emotional bond, provides a calm experience, improves sleep patterns, improves circulation, helps develop sensory awareness, and can even be used to soothe tummies and support digestion.
 There is research that shows that a baby's very survival depends on being touched by others.

 It is a relaxing and fun activity that moms, dads, grandparents, caregivers, and even older siblings can enjoy with the baby.